 - It’s a flexible system that adapts to the geometry of the building.

-- It is a double layer that protects the main structure of the building.
+- It not only provides thermal insulation, but also acoustic insulation.
+It is a double layer that protects the main structure of the building.

-- Also, if it is an energy rehabilitation:
+- In addition, if it is an energy rehabilitation:

 - Improvement of the aesthetics of the façade thanks to the protection layer.